nikhilm/ginkgo-broken/README.md

     cd tests
-    go test -v . # everything works! go test -v . # everything works! ginkgo -v . # everything works!
+    go test -v . # everything works! go test -v . # everything works!

+These commands output:

+    === RUN   TestYo
+    YOYOYO
+    --- PASS: TestYo (0.00s)
+    PASS
+    ok      github.com/nikhilm/ginkgo-broken/tests  0.006s

+Let's continue:

+    ginkgo -v . # everything works!

+This works too:

+    === RUN   TestYo
+    YOYOYO
+    --- PASS: TestYo (0.00s)
+    PASS

+    Ginkgo ran 1 suite in 593.024519ms
+    Test Suite Passed

+But it has broken something, because from this point on:

     go test -v .

-Output from last command:
+leads to:

     # github.com/nikhilm/ginkgo-broken/tests_test
     ./project_test.go:6: can't find import:
     "github.com/nikhilm/ginkgo-broken/project"
     FAIL    github.com/nikhilm/ginkgo-broken/tests [build failed]

-Expected output:

-    tests should pass
+Expected output: tests should always pass

 Once the ginkgo command is run, this directory is broken "forever".
 I have not yet been able to isolate what leads to the go runtime considering it "fixed".

-Things I've found that work:
+Things I've found that work as a "fix":

+* Touching `project/main.go`.
 * Cloning repo again.

+Things I've found that do not work as a "fix":

+* Starting a new shell.
+* Touching `test/project_test.go`